adnan07ali/Afame-Technologies-Projects/README.md

 # Sales Analysis

-* First dataset is cleaned by usimg Google Sheets (Trimming Extra Spaces, Checking Names, Checking Null Values).
+* First dataset is cleaned by using Google Sheets (Trimming Extra Spaces, Checking Names, Checking Null Values).
 * Cleaned data set is further processed in Jupitor Library for Detailed Cleaning and Manipulation.
 * EDA is performed breifly.
 * Visualizations is done using matplotlib and Seaborn.